 Malaria, an infectious disease transmitted by mosquitoes, is an endemic disease that is widely spread across the African continent, with more than 10% of infected people dying.
 In 2019, there were about 229 million cases of malaria and 409,000 deaths from malaria.
 Children under the age of 5 accounted for the largest proportion of deaths.

 Malaria is preventable through insecticide-treated mosquito nets and malaria vaccinations, and even if a person is infected, it can be cured through drug treatment for 15 days if it is diagnosed early on.
 However, mosquito nets, malaria vaccines, and antimalarial drugs are too expensive for people living in Africa.
 The price of antimalarial drugs is about $20, which is far too high for people living on $1 a day on average.

 Why is the average life expectancy low in underdeveloped countries?

 l Lack of national healthcare infrastructure

-In addition, lack of national vaccination projects and healthcare projects make disease prevention challenging.
+In addition, the lack of national vaccination projects and healthcare projects makes disease prevention challenging.
 Malaria, typhoid, cholera, dengue fever, polio, and measles are diseases that can be prevented by timely vaccination and proper sanitation.
 However, they remain fatal in underdeveloped countries.

 Poverty makes receiving proper treatment challenging.
 Without money, a person cannot go to the hospital or buy medicine even if he or she is sick.
 About 800 million people in the world spend more than 10 percent of their household income on medical expenses, and 100 million of them live in extreme poverty.
 For these 100 million people, after their medical expenses, they only have $1.90 a day (as of 2018) to survive on.